 It was allegedly due to an abortion that she died in 1941.
 Her mother later claimed that it was her husband’s intention to kill her, but there is no evidence to support this theory.

 It is a well-known adage that an artists work becomes much more expensive after they die, and in Amrita Sher-Gil’s case, that was very true.
 After her death, her slow-rising fame translated to big payouts.
 For someone who died at twenty-eight, her portfolio was shockingly extensive.

 It is hard to say now if Amrita Sher-Gil would be pleased with her legacy.
 She is one of the most well known Indian women in art.
 However, it is also known that her mother burned her early letters describing her relationships with women.
 When she learned this, she was horrified.
 Fortunately, the burning of these documents has not completely erased her identity.
 In fact, most sources discuss her bisexuality openly.
 Considering her multiple relationships with women throughout her life, it is hard to ignore.

 The woman who worked so tirelessly to portray the lives of other women in her community has had her own story told.
-Though she is far from receiving the recognition of Matisse or Picasso, that by no means should imply she is forgotten.
+She is far from receiving the recognition of Matisse or Picasso, but that by no means should imply she is forgotten.
 Both her family and her fans have worked long and hard after her death to make sure her life is remembered.
-Though she only was allowed a short time, her story, in its’ fullness and complexities, is told.
+Though she only was alive a short time, her story, in its’ fullness and complexities, is told.
 She is remembered as the Jewish, Indian, Hungarian, bisexual, artist and high-class woman who told the stories of lower-class women in India.
 With all of her intricacies, she is remembered and she is loved.